CHERIoT Programmers' Guide

-CHERIoT provides a small set of APIs for use in debug builds in debug.hh
+CHERIoT provides a small set of APIs for use in debug builds in `debug.hh`.
+These include:

 All of the message-producing aspects of these APIs use direct access to the UART.
 This can cause the messages to be interleaved but ensures that they are generated even if part of the system has crashed or deadlocked.